-An expected increase in ships and ship size has generated a need for substantial port infrastructure development, including planning and construction of new terminals and facilities, as well as on-going maintenance and repair services.
+An expected increase in cruise ships and cruise ship size has generated a need for substantial port infrastructure development, including planning and construction of new terminals and facilities, as well as on-going maintenance and repair services.
 These larger vessels require development of new piers and additional dredging services to accommodate deeper drafts.
-Our service area includes the ports of Miami, Galveston, Tampa, New Orleans, and Canaveral, and the Caribbean Basin, which includes numerous cruise facilities and is the most popular cruise destination in the North American market.
+Our service area includes, among others, the ports of Miami, Galveston, Tampa, New Orleans, Canaveral, Juneau, Seattle and the Caribbean Basin, which includes numerous cruise facilities and is the most popular cruise destination in the North American market.

-The Department of Defense
+The Department of Defense and Homeland Security

 The US Navy has the responsibility for the maintenance of 39 facilities in the United States, which includes a significant amount of marine infrastructure.
-In recent years, Department of Defense funding shifted away from vital naval base expansion, repair and maintenance.
-Because of the need to maintain these strategic facilities, we believe that the US Navy will resume a more normal flow of maintenance and upgrades to its infrastructure, including its marine facilities.
+We believe the US Navy will continue to maintain strategic facilities, including maintenance and upgrades to its marine facility infrastructure.